Schrödinger Bridges

 \[ dX_t = b_t(X_t) \, dt + \sigma \, dW_t, \]

-started from the initial distribution \(\nu_0(x_0)\).
+started from some initial distribution (one may take it to be \(\nu_0\) without loss of generality, since any mismatch can be absorbed into the endpoint tilt below).
 The solution to the dynamic Schrödinger bridge problem is given by the twisted path distribution:

+(with \(\varphi_1 \equiv g\) and \(\widehat{\varphi}_0 \equiv f\), up to normalization).
 Naturally, the dynamics of the Schrödinger bridge process can be described as a new stochastic differential equation obtained by applying a Doob h-transform to the reference SDE,

-\[ dX_t = b_t(X_t) \, dt + \textcolor{blue}{ \sigma \sigma^\top \nabla_x \log g(t, X_t) dt} + \sigma \, dW_t, \]
+\[ dX_t = b_t(X_t)\,dt + \textcolor{blue}{\sigma \sigma^\top \nabla_x \log \varphi_t( X_t)\,dt} + \sigma\,dW_t, \]

 References